Josipdol

 Josipdol is a village and municipality in Karlovac County, Croatia.
 It is part of Lika region.

 Geography

 Josipdol is situated in the Ogulin-Plaški valley which together with Lika and Gorski Kotar forms Mountainous Croatia.
 The town is located at the crossroads of state roads D-23, which connects Karlovac and Senj (Jozefin road), and D-42, which connects Vrbovsko and Plitvice.
 Josipdol is located 10 km southeast from Ogulin, 14 km northwest from Plaški and 45 km southwest from Karlovac.

 Demographics

+In 1895, the obćina of Josipdol (court at Josipdol), with an area of 92 km2, belonged to the kotar of Ogulin (Ogulin court but electoral district of Plaški) in the županija of Modruš-Rieka (Ogulin high court and financial board).
+There were 762 houses, with a population of 4633.
+Its 14 villages and 20 hamlets were divided for taxation purposes into 6 porezne obćine, under the Ogulin office.

 According to the 2011 census, the town had a population of 879 with a total municipality population of 3,773, of which 90% were Croats and 9% were Serbs.
 Serbs form the majority in the village of Trojvrh.